cisaic/Dungeon-Crawler/README.md

 *Gameplay:*

 If "n n" ex.
-(1 4) is entered at any time, the game accepts the value and makes the changes as if it were a win scenario Didn't have time to catch that
+(1 4) is entered at any time, the game accepts the value and makes the changes as if it were a win scenario.
+Didn't have time to catch that

 *DROP n, n>9*
-Page is rewritten to the iframe but nothing else changes Like above, didn't have time to catch this error
+Page is rewritten to the iframe but nothing else changes.
+Like above, didn't have time to catch this error

 *QUIT:*
 Command QUIT to exit spellcasting game doesn't clear DOM of iframe